vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_05_implement_messaging_asc.md

 <summary>hint</summary>
 <br/>

-1. From the Git Bash window, in the spring-petclinic-microservices repository you cloned locally, use your favorite text editor to open the **spring-petclinic-microservice/spring-petclinic-visits-service/pom.xml** file of the **visits** microservice.
-In the `<!-- Spring Cloud -->` section, following the last dependency element, add the following dependency element.
+1. From the Git Bash window, in the spring-petclinic-microservices repository you cloned locally, use your favorite text editor to open the `spring-petclinic-microservices/spring-petclinic-visits-service/pom.xml` file of the `visits` microservice.
+In the `<!-- Spring Cloud -->` section, following the last dependency element, add the following dependency element:

    ```xml
            <dependency>